RasaHQ/rasa/docs/dataformat.rst

 examples in the ``common_examples`` array.
 The next section describes in detail how an example looks like.
 Regex features are a tool to help the classifier detect entities or intents and improve the performance.

-You can use `Chatito <https://rodrigopivi.github.io/Chatito/>`__ , a tool for generating training datasets in rasa's format using a simple DSL.
+You can use `Chatito <https://rodrigopivi.github.io/Chatito/>`__ , a tool for generating training datasets in rasa's format using a simple DSL or `Tracy <https://yuukanoo.github.io/tracy>`__, a simple GUI to create training datasets for rasa.

 Common Examples
 ---------------